mejo-sal/ECG-Diagnosis/README.md

 2-History of Myocardial Infarction

-Abnormal Heartbeat
+3-Abnormal Heartbeat

-Normal ECGs
+4-Normal ECGs

 Dataset Link:
-For reference, here is the link to the dataset used in this project:
+here is the link to the dataset used in this project:
 Dataset Link
 https://drive.google.com/drive/folders/1RK1rpDuP7KwztpvcTZTo2vTgTGDD4jpm?usp=sharing